notional-finance/agents/README.md

 - Usage of [The Graph](http://thegraph.com) to reduce the number of `eth_call` requests to a blockchain node.
 The Graph has had issues with downtime in the past so this is a risk for a service that intends to be high availablility like this one.
 Potential mitigation would be to run a self hosted graph node.
 Our subgraph is open sourced at https://github.com/notional-finance/subgraph.
 - Transaction signing is not included in the agent, the intention is for another process (potentially a cron job) to make REST request to the various endpoints and then handle transaction signing and submission.

+# Local Development

+Setting up the local dev environment is a work in progress.

+## Starting the Environment

+`./start.sh` in the root folder will start a local test environment with a Ganache sandbox, the graph node, and the Notional Agent docker image.

+## Unit Tests

+Unit tests can be found in `src/**/*.spec.ts` and run with `yarn run test`.
+Note that running unit tests requires the local test environment to be running (it queries configuration from the graph).

+## Integration Tests

+Integration tests can be run with `yarn run test:integration`.

 # Contributing

 Contributions are welcome!
 You can find me on [Discord](https://discord.gg/62eX3K7) or email: jeff at notional finance.
+Areas where this project can be improved:

+- Adding additional liquidity sources
+- Improving ApolloClient integration to support multiple subgraphs